Frequently Asked Questions

 1. Lifejackets.
 In accordance with British Rowing guidelines,

 coxes should wear lifejackets at all times.
-Please bring your own lifejacket as they will
+The rest of the

 not be provided by the organisers.